BOINC/boinc/tests/server-test/README.md

 This project contains code that will build BOINC in docker containers based on https://github.com/marius311/boinc-server-docker and then execute a series of tests.

 # Intial setup
-Run the setup.sh command to install ansible and docker
+Run the setup.sh command to install ansible and docker.
+Note that you might need to take actions that it recommends when you run the script.
+If you do, you should re-run the script to confirm correct installation.
+You will know that you are done when you see the text **Setup complete.**

 # Build and start a BOINC website
 The following commands are run from the **_manage_** subdirectory.